hdzierz/DL_Meeting/PITCHME.md

 * Manual annottaion project generated a long list of "correct" gene annotations
 * We want to bring neural networks to PFR vreeding
 * Ling term view is to produce models that can support breeding decision making

----

-# Aim of the project

 * Long term view is to work with variant data to predict trait(s distributions)
 * Make annotation better (do we need an NN?)
-* Structure detection
- * edge detection
- * convolutional networks
- * Unsupervised learning?
-* Gene prediction
- * supported by what data?

 ---